What Is Hospice Care ~ Options In Denver, Colorado

 - hospice care in hospitals

 Making the decision to seek out or to accept hospice care can be a wrenching one, for seniors and their loved ones, because it means conceding that death is imminent.
-But most people who use hospice supportive care facilities or services view the experience as a positive one, one which can not only improve quality of life, but also alleviate the fear of dying.
+But the majority of people who use hospice supportive care facilities or services view the experience as a positive one, one which can not only improve quality of life, but also alleviate the fear of dying.